$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Notation and Problem Definition

 where $Y_a$ denotes the potential outcome under the intervention $A{:=}a$.
-In practise, the estimation of the ACE is done by Monte-Carlo expectation estimation by drawing the samples from the interventional distributions $\mathbb{P}(Y_1)$ and $\mathbb{P}(Y_0)$ to approximate $\mathbb{E}[Y_1]$ and $\mathbb{E}[Y_0]$, after having trained the $\rho$-GNF for a specific measure of unobserved confounding $\rho$ on the given observational dataset. \emph{`The First Law of Causal Inference'}~\cite{pearl1999probabilitiesofcausation, pearl2009abductionactionprediction, pearl2009causality, pearl2018bookofwhy} provides three steps to approximate $\mathbb{E}[Y_a]$ for an intervention $A{:=}a$. \begin{inparaenum}[(i)] \item \textbf{Abduction:} $N_s$ number of $\rho$-GNF noise-pairs $\{(Z^\ell_A, Z^\ell_Y)\}^{N_s}_{\ell{=}1}$ are sampled from the bivariate Gaussian distribution $\Phi_\rho$ with correlation $\rho$ as defined in Eq.~\eqref{seq:eps dist copula_confounding_rho_gnf}. \item \textbf{Action:} The structural equation corresponding to the treatment/interventional variable $A$ in Eq.~\eqref{seq:eps dist copula_confounding_rho_gnf} is replaced with the desired interventional value $A{:=}a$ to obtain the mutilated $\rho$-GNF. \item \textbf{Prediction:} The potential outcome $Y^\ell_a$ for the $\ell^{th}$ sample is computed from $Z^\ell_Y$ and the mutilated $\rho$-GNF as
+In practise, the estimation of the ACE is done by Monte-Carlo expectation estimation by drawing the samples from the interventional distributions to approximate $\mathbf{E}[Y_1]$ and $\mathbf{E}[Y_0]$ as indicated below in Eqs.~\eqref{seq:Z_l gcopula mscm4 abduction}-\eqref{seq:ace gcopula mscm4}, after having trained the $\rho$-GNF for a specific measure of unobserved confounding $\rho$ on the given observational dataset. \emph{The First Law of Causal Inference}~\citep{pearl1999probabilitiesofcausation, pearl2009abductionactionprediction, pearl2009causality, pearl2018bookofwhy} provides three steps, i.e, abduction, action and prediction, to estimate $\mathbf{E}[Y_a]$ and thus the $ACE_{\rho}$ in Eq.~\eqref{seq:ACE}.